Anshika09Singh/Smart-Waste-Management-System/README.md

 3. Go to the **Bin Fill Prediction** tab to view the forecasted fill levels for your bins.
 4. Download the results in CSV format if needed.

 ---

-## 👋 Contributing

-We welcome contributions of all kinds!
-If you have ideas for new features, bug fixes, or improvements, please check out our `CONTRIBUTING.md` file for details on how to get started.

----